willkg/douglas/docs/index.rst

 ..
-Pyblosxom documentation master file, created by sphinx-quickstart on Mon Feb 16 00:26:34 2009.
+Douglas documentation master file, created by sphinx-quickstart on Mon Feb 16 00:26:34 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================================
- Welcome to Pyblosxom's documentation!
+ Welcome to Douglas's documentation!
 =======================================

 .. _part-one:

-Part 1: Pyblosxom user manual
+Part 1: Douglas user manual
 =============================

-Documentation for installing, configuring and tweaking Pyblosxom for your purposes.
+Documentation for installing, configuring and tweaking Douglas for your purposes.

 .. toctree::
    :maxdepth: 2

    introduction
-   about_pyblosxom
+   about_douglas
    license
    whatsnew
-   whatsnewolder
-   install
-   upgrade
-   pyblosxom_cmd
+   douglas_cmd
    deploy_cgi
    deploy_paste
    deploy_apache_mod_wsgi